 Building on its benchmarking tools, best practice analysis and associated insight pieces, the Gender Parity Programme of the World Economic Forum has launched public-private collaborations that aim to close the economic gender gap by up to 10% over three years.
 Pilots have been launched in Mexico, Turkey, Japan and the Republic of Korea.

 Each initiative includes the top 50-100 leaders and organizations that are best placed to accelerate progress on gender, focusing on women’s economic integration.
 These groups comprise businesses, employers and other stakeholders, including relevant actors from the public sector, civil society, academia and media.
 National and international leaders and organizations participate in this activity to promote learning and exchange from other countries.

-The overall goals of the task forces are:
+The goals of the task forces are:

 - To address the challenges of gender disparity through a data-driven and systemic approach based on the specific country-level situation

-Collaboration and monitoring
+Collaboration and Monitoring

-Each government provides overall guidance and support to the initiative and promotes its successful completion throughout the three years of implementation.
+Each government provides overall guidance and support to the initiative throughout the three years of implementation and promotes its successful completion.
+Co-chairs from the private sector closely monitor the initiative, ensuring accountability to commitments.

 The World Economic Forum’s Gender Parity Programme serves as a neutral convening platform to demonstrate country-level success on economic gender parity.
 The Programme provides its expertise and research – through the Global Gender Gap Report series, the Corporate Gender Gap Report, the Global Agenda Council on Gender Parity, the Repository of Successful Practices and other research on country-level policies from over 80 countries for closing the gender gap – to serve the needs of the individual and collective goals of the task forces.

 Japan: Insight Report: Closing the Gender Gap in Japan